-First base: Freddie Freeman, Anthony Rizzo, Brandon Belt, Matt Carpenter (vesting option)
+First base: Freddie Freeman, Anthony Rizzo, Brandon Belt

 Third base: Nolan Arenado (opt-out), Kris Bryant, Eduardo Escobar, Kyle Seager (club option), José Ramírez (club option)

-Shortstop: Francisco Lindor, Javier Báez, Carlos Correa, Corey Seager, Trevor Story
+Shortstop: Javier Báez, Carlos Correa, Corey Seager, Trevor Story, Andrelton Simmons, Brandon Crawford

 Outfield: Michael Conforto, Tommy Pham, Starling Marte, Kyle Schwarber (mutual option), Eddie Rosario, Corey Dickerson, Nick Castellanos (opt-out), Charlie Blackmon (player option), Andrew McCutchen (club option), Jackie Bradley Jr. (opt-out)

-Relievers: Kenley Jansen, Brad Hand, Jeurys Familia, Corey Knebel, Archie Bradley, Raisel Iglesias, Roberto Osuna, Zack Britton (club option)
+Relievers: Kenley Jansen, Trevor Rosenthal, Brad Hand, Andrew Miller, Jeurys Familia, Archie Bradley, Raisel Iglesias, Adam Ottavino, Kirby Yates

 If all the players in line for free agency in the 2021-22 offseason actually reach the open market, it might be one of the best classes ever.

 Start with the shortstops … wow.
-Lindor, Báez, Correa, Seager and Story are five of the brightest young stars in the game today.
-All five of them would be free agents in their primes -- Correa will be 27 in 2022, Lindor and Seager 28, and Báez and Story 29.
+Báez, Correa, Seager and Story are four huge stars at the position in their prime.
+All four of them would be free agents in their primes -- Correa will be 27 in 2022, Seager 28, and Báez and Story 29.

 The Indians locked up Ramírez on a team-friendly deal a few years ago, and it paid off when he blossomed into an MVP candidate.
 That contract puts him on track for free agency after 2023, assuming Cleveland picks up his pair of contract options.
-He could be joined by the '19 NL MVP Award winner Bellinger, the '18 AL Cy Young Award winner Snell, the emerging two-way star third baseman Chapman and maybe even Machado if he opts out to look for a new and improved megadeal.
+He could be joined by Bellinger, the 2019 NL MVP, Chapman, one of the top two-way third basemen in baseball, and maybe even Machado if he opts out to look for a new and improved megadeal.